tarantool/doc/doc/book/box/data_model.rst

 We also consider variations of the same character, non-alphabetic writing systems, and special rules that apply for combinations of characters.

-For English: use "unicode" and "unicode_ci".
+For English, Russian, and most other languages and use cases, use the "unicode" and "unicode_ci" collations.
-For Russian: use "unicode" and "unicode_ci" (although a few Russians might prefer the Kyrgyz collation which says Cyrillic letters 'Е' and 'Ё' are the same with level-1 weights).
+If you need Cyrillic letters 'Е' and 'Ё' to have the same level-1 weights, try the Kyrgyz collation.
-For Dutch, German (dictionary), French, Indonesian, Irish, Italian, Lingala, Malay, Portuguese, Southern Soho, Xhosa, or Zulu:
-"unicode" and "unicode_ci" will do.

-**The tailored optional collations**: For other languages, Tarantool supplies tailored collations for every modern language that has more than a million native speakers, and for specialized situations such as the difference between dictionary order and telephone book order.
+**The tailored optional collations**: for other languages, Tarantool supplies tailored collations for every modern language that has more than a million native speakers, and for specialized situations such as the difference between dictionary order and telephone book order.
-To see a complete list say ``box.space._collation:select()``.
+Run ``box.space._collation:select()`` to see the complete list.

-The tailored collation names have the form unicode_[language code]_[strength] where language code is a standard 2-character or 3-character language abbreviation, and strength is s1 for "primary strength" (level-1 weights), s2 for "secondary", s3 for "tertiary".
+The tailored collation names have the form ``unicode_[language code]_[strength]``, where language code is a standard 2-character or 3-character language abbreviation, and strength is ``s1`` for "primary strength" (level-1 weights), ``s2`` for "secondary", ``s3`` for "tertiary".
 Tarantool uses the same language codes as the ones in the "list of tailorable locales" on man pages of `Ubuntu <http://manpages.ubuntu.com/manpages/bionic/man3/Unicode::Collate::Locale.3perl.html>`_ and `Fedora <http://www.polarhome.com/service/man/?qf=Unicode%3A%3ACollate%3A%3ALocale&af=0&tf=2&of=Fedora>`_.